Welcome to today's edition of the Rush 24-7 podcast.

 He was so excited he couldn't contain himself.

-People in the Bush campaign that year decided they had to do something to make uh George Bush appear more manly.
+People in the Bush campaign that year decided they had to do something to make George Bush appear more manly.

-George Bush is a coming.
+George Bush is coming.

-The other part of it is it worked.
+The other part of it is, it worked.

 He won.